NOAA-ORR-ERD/WebGnomeClient/doc/basics.rst

 Within Setup View a number of panels are used to interact with these various components.
-These panels can be used to change basic model parameters (e.g. the model start time or run duration within the "Model Settings" panel) or to load or create movers (e.g. the "Wind" and "Current" panels).
+These panels can be used to change basic model parameters (e.g. the model start time or run duration within the "Model Settings" panel) or to load or create movers (e.g. the "Point Wind" and "Current" panels).
 If a Location File Wizard is used to get started, these panels may be auto populated.
 Users can then use this View to make edits to the model parameters.

 **Note that if the model was initially set up using the Fate Wizard, clicking Setup View will return the user to that more simplified interface.**

-Within panels in Setup View are icons to Create components (plus symbol), edit components (pencil), and delete components (trashcan).
+Within panels in Setup View are icons to create components (plus symbol), edit components (pencil), and delete components (trashcan).
 In some panels, multiple components can be added.
 For example, there may be more than one data source for winds or currents available.
 Once created, components will show up in a list at the bottom of the panel.
 The Edit icon can then be used to modify parameters unique to that component (e.g. in the case of a wind or current, parameters include being able to extrapolate the data).
-The checkbox next to the component name is used to turn the mover on/off in the model run.
-The clock icon shows whether the mover's time range is valid (green), semi-valid (yellow), or invalid (red) when compared to the model's time range.
+The checkbox next to the component name is used to turn the component on/off in the model run.
+The clock icon shows whether the component's time range is valid (green), semi-valid (yellow), or invalid (red) when compared to the model's time range.

 .. image:: setup_view.png